What's the difference between DUI and DWI?

 DUI vs. DWI: California

 California is a zero-tolerance state for minors.
 It also is one of many states with implied consent laws.
 Simply put, if you have an active driver’s license, you are subject to a BAC test if the arresting officer suspects impairment.
-If you test above the legal limit, you will be charged with a DUI, which can stay on your record for up to 10 years.
+If you test above the legal limit, you will be charged with a DUI, which can stay on your record for up to 10 years (in most states this is only 3-5 years).
 If you are found to be under the influence of drugs while operating a vehicle, then you can be charged with a DWI.

 DUI vs. DWI: Virginia